Felton Mathew: Later life and death

 The Mathews visited England in 1845 to clarify the status of his appointment.
 They returned in March 1847 and faced difficulties with Governor George Grey.
 They sold their house and possessions and in September 1847 left for England.
-He fell ill on the journey and died in Lima, Peru, where he had on account of his health had to leave the ship.
+He fell ill on the journey and died in Lima, Peru, where he on account of his health had to leave the ship.
 His wife carried on to England and lived for the next decade in Sussex before she returned to New Zealand to sell their land holdings.

 Historian James Rutherford described Mathew as "industrious and conscientious" but that there is nothing to suggest that he "possessed any exceptional abilities as Surveyor".
 Mathew was widely mocked for his layout of the town of Auckland but Rutherford contends that this is mostly unjustified.
 Rutherford states that a valid criticism of Mathew is that he paid more attention to level building land than to deep water for shipping.